matthiaszeller/GNN-MI/README.md

 ## Getting started

 1. Create the conda environment from `environment.yml`
-2. Mount the "source" data folder, i.e. the folder provided by the lab
+2. Mount the "source" data folder, i.e. the folder `lts4-cardio/` provided by the lab
 3. Create a data folder that will store the datasets
 4. Put the folder locations of the two previous steps in `src/data-path.txt`, see the "Path management" section below
 5. Create the datasets with `src/create_data.py`, see the "Data" section below

 You're now ready to train models!
-One must now specify the configuration in one of the `yaml` file in the `config` folder.
+One must now specify the configuration in a `json` or `yaml` file in the `config` folder, see the "Configuration" section below.
-One can run models in three ways as described below.
+One can run models in three ways as described in the following section.

-### Train single model
+### Train/test single model

+#### Without test metrics

-* Script `src/run_kfold.py`: run k-fold cross validation for a specific model
+* Script `src/run_cv.py`: run cross validation for a specific model
-* The template configuration are `config/config*.yaml`, the parameters `cv.seed` and `cv.k_fold` must be specified
+* The template configuration are `config/config*.yaml`, the parameters `cv.seed` and either `cv.k_fold` xor `cv.mc_splits` must be specified
 * Example (use `--help` argument to see the script arguments):
 ```shell
 python src/run_kfold.py config/config.yaml <name_of_wandb_job_type>
 ```

+#### With test metrics

+* Script `src/run_test.py`: run k-fold cross validation for a specific model and evaluate each of the k trained models on the test set
+* Specify either a configuration file, or a wandb run id (the same config will be used)

 ### Hyperparameter tuning